About

 I try to exist in conversation and communion with all my ancestors, for I am a result of their strange genetic constellation.
 While I am not responsible for the actions of my ancestors, I know that I exist within their fabric, and the strings that I choose to weave represent agency, and responsibility, amends and justice, reparations and revenge.

-As for the Old South, I was a small child looking deep into some of the most raw wounds of this young nation.
-None of these wounds have healed, because no justice has been served – the perpetrators walk free and spread lies.
-The South is a place of euphemized horrors that have been largely sanitized and dismissed.
+As for the Old South, I was a small child looking deep into some of the most raw wounds and sacred places of this young nation.
+That has only amplified as I have lived around the world

-It’s beautiful, soulful, wrending, passionate, transcendent, profoundly sensual.
+I find life in space over time to be beautiful, soulful, wrending, passionate, transcendent, profoundly sensual.
 Senses that exist nowhere else exist in the moist dark places of the American south.
+And other places that are bright and dry, or becoming so.

-It remains the frontier of genocide and crimes against humanity of a scale that has yet to be officially recognized in the United States.
-The reverberations of these catastrophic injustices seem at times to become pop culture cliche, but at their core it’s simply vast human pain placed within the confines of narrative.
+The reverberations of these epic timespace nodes seem at times to be little more pop culture cliches, but at their core it’s simply vast human emotion placed within the confines of narrative.

 Gothic is just a catchphrase for bounded torment, wherever it might occur.